General Data Protection Regulation Policy

 to ensure the necessary resources are in place to assist staff to achieve compliance.

 To issue a GDPR Manual to staff members with strict guidelines that must be followed.

-1. To actively comply with this policy.
+To actively comply with this policy.

 To familiarise themselves and abide by any PSP Group’s data protection compliance guidelines and best practice procedures relating to all employees and the day to day activities of PSP Group.

-3. To report any concerns relating to data protection breach to the Directors.
+To report any concerns relating to data protection breach to the Directors.

-1. To ensure that staff are aware, trained and compliant regarding this policy.
+To ensure that staff are aware, trained and compliant regarding this policy.